sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Architecture.md

 The module also provides callbacks that are invoked when the application's root activity is started, stopped, paused, or resumed.

-{{% alert title="💡 Hint" color="info" %}}*Activity Lifecycle Events*

-Note that on Titanium applications, the root activity is the one that displays the splash screen.
+{{% alert title="💡 Activity Lifecycle Events" color="info" %}}Note that on Titanium applications, the root activity is the one that displays the splash screen.
 If the first UI component is a heavyweight Window (window with its own activity) or TabGroup, not all of the activity lifecycle events may fire for the root activity.
 Note that since Release 3.2.0, all Window objects are heavyweight and have their own activity associated with it.

 To have the module respond to the activity lifecycle events of a specific activity of a TabGroup or Window in the JavaScript application, override the activity lifecycle callbacks of a module proxy, then associate the proxy with the Window or TabGroup whose lifecycle events you want to monitor when you create the proxy in the JavaScript application.
 For details, see [Activity Lifecycle Events](#ActivityLifecycleEvents) below.{{% /alert %}}